Principles of transmission of balancing energy bids

 Changes or withdrawals are transmitted at the intraday redeclaration gate closures They are taken into account one hour after the gate closure at which they were submitted: this is the neutralisation lead time.
 A price change is only taken into account if the range in question starts at least one hour after the gate closure at which it was submitted.

-The submission of specific and standard bids does not take place on the same platform.
+The submission of specific and standard bids is done on the same platform as the forecast dispatch schedules.
+This is the TOPASE platform.

-The terms for transmission of balancing bids are described in the IS Terms and Conditions specific to the "Scheduling and Balancing Mechanism" system and application guides.
+The terms for transmission of balancing bids are described in the IS Terms and Conditions and application guides.